ales-tsurko/cells/README.md

 # Cells

 Cells is a live coding environment.
 It allows you to organize and run code snippets for interpreted programming languages.

-Cells also allows you to mix SuperCollider, Python, Tidal Cycles, Node.js etc. in the same project.
+Cells allows you to run simultaneously in the same project:
+- Clojure
+- Common Lisp (SBCL)
+- Haskell
+- Lua
+- Node.js
+- Overtone
+- Python
+- Ruby
+- Scheme (Chez)
+- SuperCollider
+- Swift
+- TidalCycles